 |Total percentages (Assessment Coursework)||100|

-Students will gain formative feedback through peer review on their presentations and, as noted above, be able to pick up tips and skills from observing other students’ presentations before submission.
-They will be able to submit essay plans or summaries prior to submission and will be offered feedback from the seminar tutor.
+You will gain formative feedback through peer review on your presentations and be able to pick up tips and skills from observing other students’ presentations before submission.
+You will be able to submit essay plans or summaries prior to submission and will be offered feedback from the seminar tutor.